JPac45/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
+This tutorial assumes a Windows 10 VM has already been created.  <a href="https://github.com/JPac45/Creating-VMs-within-Azure">CLICK HERE</a> for the VM Creation Tutorial.   <br />